 Gifted children are more intense, more sensitive, more focused – and so are their needs.
-Here’s how we work to balance needs and social skills in our gifted child.
+Here’s how we work to balance needs and social skills in your differently-wired child.

 For my daughter, artistic creation is the same as breathing.
 She can’t survive without it, nor would she want to.